 mailto://firstname.lastname@example.org).
 Clicking on a mailto link opens a blank new email in the visitor's default email client.
 You can define the recipient and subject of the email.

-- Asset link – can point to any asset within your project, allowing visitors to view and download the file.
+- Asset link – points to any asset within your project, allowing visitors to view and download the file.

 Make your content more engaging.
 Add images directly in the rich-text editor by clicking Insert... > Insert image.
 The image will be inserted at the position of the cursor.